MicrosoftDocs/win32/desktop-src/direct3d9/id3dxprtbuffer--extracttexture.md

-﻿---
-Description: 'Extracts coefficient data from a color channel of the buffer for a specified range of coefficients, and adds the data to an IDirect3DTexture9 object.' ms.assetid: '75854676-706a-4675-857e-4f2f8fc8365b'
-title: 'ID3DXPRTBuffer::ExtractTexture method'
 ---
+Description: Extracts coefficient data from a color channel of the buffer for a specified range of coefficients, and adds the data to an IDirect3DTexture9 object. ms.assetid: 75854676-706a-4675-857e-4f2f8fc8365b
+title: ID3DXPRTBufferExtractTexture method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # ID3DXPRTBuffer::ExtractTexture method

-Extracts coefficient data from a color channel of the buffer for a specified range of coefficients, and adds the data to an [**IDirect3DTexture9**](idirect3dtexture9.md) object.
+Extracts coefficient data from a color channel of the buffer for a specified range of coefficients, and adds the data to an [**IDirect3DTexture9**](/windows/win32/d3d9helper/nn-d3d9-idirect3dtexture9?branch=master) object.

 ## Syntax